 Website testing has become increasingly complex.
 The days of checking functionality in a couple of browsers are long gone.
 Your latest masterpiece must be rigorously evaluated on a range of mobile, tablet and desktop devices with differing OSs, screen resolutions and capabilities.
 In extreme cases, it could take as long as the original development.

-The process is complicated further by touch-screens and high-density displays.
-If you’re cutting code on a regular PC with a mouse and keyboard it’s difficult to appreciate how your masterpiece will operate.
-Features such as mouse hover don’t necessarily work; your application could be inoperable.
-But how can you test the system and avoid the pain of switching between multiple devices?
+The process is complicated further by touch-screens, hybrid devices, and high-density displays.
+If you’re coding on a regular PC with a mouse and keyboard it’s difficult to appreciate how your masterpiece will operate.
+Features such as mouse hover won’t necessarily work and your application could be inoperable.
+But how can you test your system during development and avoid the pain of running and switching between multiple devices?

 More from this author

 Start Chrome, navigate to the web page you want to test and open the Developer Tools (Menu > Tools > Developer Tools, Cmd+Opt+I on Mac or F12 / Ctrl+Shift+I on Windows and Linux).

 You can now enable the browser emulator by clicking the Toggle device toolbar icon in the top-left:

 The dimensions of the emulated screen can be changed when Responsive is selected as the device type.

 touchend.
 Mouse-specific events and CSS effects should not occur.

 Hold down Shift then click and move your mouse to emulate pinch zooming.

 It’s worth spending a little time familiarizing yourself with the toolbar and menu above the mobile emulator: